October 21, 2019

 Cash, Mice & Money

-Situation 1: You are selling pure online courses
+Situation 1: You sell pure online courses

 When calculating your prices, you should consider these 4 factors: